JAlcocerT/JAlcocerT/content/blog/entrep_prod_tools.md

 > From those I enjoyed [formbricks](https://formbricks.com/) and [Mailerlite](https://accounts.mailerlite.com/login), which can be integrated with Gsheets/[cal](https://cal.com/)/webhooks as seen [here](https://jalcocert.github.io/JAlcocerT/blog/dev-forms/#formbricks)

 Or maybe you had some kind of **waiting list** in place.

+## Motivation

+Recently I got to [read a blog](https://john.onolan.org/12/?ref=selfh.st) about the CEO of [ghost](https://github.com/TryGhost/Ghost)

+{{< details title="Ghost Post Summary 📌" closed="true" >}}

+This article celebrates Ghost's **12th anniversary**, reflecting on its journey from an idealistic open-source project to a successful business with **$8M in annual recurring revenue** and a team of 34.

+The founder, who started Ghost at 24, initially aimed to provide independent publishers with a dedicated open technology stack.
+This was a response to the rise of media companies like Vox and BuzzFeed, whose proprietary software gave them a significant advantage over traditional outlets.
+Ghost sought to empower creators and newsrooms to compete without being beholden to closed platforms like Facebook and Medium.

+Over the past 12 years, Ghost has consistently focused on building tools for web publishing, particularly helping creators build sustainable businesses through features like **paid subscriptions**.
+This focus has led to over **$100 million** earned by independent media businesses using Ghost.

+The author expresses pride in Ghost's achievements as a **small, independent non-profit** competing with large, VC-funded platforms.

+The article concludes by noting a growing appetite for independent solutions and announces the upcoming release of **Ghost 6.0**, a significant step forward for the platform.
+Ghost is also **hiring** for remote positions.
+{{< /details >}}

+And the quote was just so resonating:

+> 'Freedom of the press is guaranteed only to those who own one'

+So....why not trying something similar?

+Similar but:

+1. Keeping OSS
+2. No database required - Your flat files, your rules.
+Easier to migrate.
+3. Even cooler themes
+4. *Greener* to serve

 ## Authentication